 Technicians extract a sample of cells from a patient’s tumor.
 The cells are expanded and activated in a lab to produce a critical dose of tumor-infiltrating lymphocytes.
 Then, we reinfuse the patient with their own cancer-fighting cells.

 Genetically re-engineered CAR T cells are able to recognize a specific protein on the surface of the cancer cells and destroy them.

-By using a person’s own cells, CAR T-cell therapy prevents the body from rejecting the cells, and the cells do not attack other tissues.
+By using a person’s own cells, chimeric antigen receptor (CAR) T-cell therapy, prevents the body from rejecting the cells, and the cells do not attack other tissues.
 Unlike chemotherapy, where the treatment duration is for a set time, CAR T-cell therapy also offers a persistent way of activating the body’s immune system so that it can keep fighting the cancer throughout a person’s lifetime.

 Right now, patients throughout the Froedtert & MCW Cancer Network have access to several CAR T-cell therapy options for lymphoma, leukemia and myeloma.
 These options and others are approved by the Food and Drug Administration for clinical trials for lymphoma and myeloma.
 Axicabtagene ciloleucel (Yescarta®) is a CAR T-cell therapy for patients with aggressive B-cell lymphomas.
 Tisagenlecleucel (KYMRIAH®) is another CAR T-cell therapy option approved for adults with aggressive B-cell lymphomas and for pediatric and young adult patients with acute lymphoblastic leukemia.

 To learn more about CAR T-cell therapy, visit: froedtert.com/car-t